Table of contents

 (vi) a certificate under Regulation 4.2, Standard A 4.2.1, paragraph 1 (b) of the Maritime Labour Convention as amended

-to the extent such liabilities, costs and expenses are not recovered by the Member under any other policy of insurance or any extension to the cover provided by the Association.
+to the extent such liabilities, costs and expenses are not or would not be recoverable by the Member under standard P&I war risks policies of insurance had the Member entered into such policies of insurance and complied with all the terms and conditions thereof or any extension to the cover provided by the Association.
 Where any such guarantee, undertaking or certificate is provided by the Association on behalf of the Member as guarantor or otherwise, the Member agrees that any payment by the Association thereunder in discharge of the said liabilities, costs and expenses shall, to the extent of any amount recovered under any other policy of insurance or extension to the cover provided by the Association, be by way of loan and that there shall be assigned to the Association to the extent and on the terms that it determines in its discretion to be practicable all the rights of the Member under any other insurance and against any third party.